GrumpyOldTroll/draft-jholland-quic-multicast/draft-jholland-quic-multicast.md

 MC_KEY frames provide the secrets necessary to decode the payload of packets in the channel.
 {{fig-client-channel-states}} shows the states a channel has from the clients point of view.

 Joining a channel after receiving an MC_JOIN frame is OPTIONAL for clients.
-If a client decides not to join after being asked to do so, it can indicate this decision by sending an MC_STATE ({{client-channel-state-frame}}) frame with state Declined Join and an appropriate reason.
+If a client decides not to join after being asked to do so, it can indicate this decision by sending an MC_STATE ({{client-channel-state-frame}}) frame with state DECLINED_JOIN and an appropriate reason.

 The server ensures that in aggregate, all channels that the client has currently been asked to join and that the client has not left or declined to join fit within the limits indicated by the initial values in the transport parameter or last MC_LIMITS ({{client-limits-frame}}) frame the server received.